What are the Types of Online Trading?

 Day Trading

-Day trading, a.k.a.
-Intraday trading, is one of the most common types of trading in the stock market.
+Day trading, also known as intraday trading, is among the most popular forms of trading in the stock market.
 Although expert traders rely on intraday trading to make higher-than-average profits, it is also the riskiest.
 Day traders buy and sell stocks or ETFs (Exchange-Traded Funds) on the same day.
 Since day trading means closing the positions on the same day, you do not need to pay Demat transaction charges.

 Day traders analyse the momentum of stocks, indices, or ETFs to place pinpoint trades.
 Either they buy first and sell later or sell first and buy later.
 However, if you are a novice trader, it is better not to trade on margin.
 Margin trading might increase your losses if the trade goes against you.